Other Services

 How to Obtain a Permit

-The most common permits Animal Care & Control issues are for catteries and dog kennels.
+The most common permits Animal Care issues are for catteries and dog kennels.
 These require a minimum of a 2 ½-acre parcel size and a Special Use or Conditional Use permit.
 Contact us on questions regarding these permits.

 A Special Use Permit lets you have up to 15 adult cats/dogs (4 months of age and older).
 A Conditional Use Permit lets you have more than 15 adult dogs/cats (4 months of age and older) OR less than 2 1/2 acres.
 These permits are issued by Land Use Services Department.